fbpx

 To put this in perspective, let’s compare Disney World’s Polynesian Village to some other deluxe resort rooms.
 Standard rooms at the Beach and Yacht Club resort come in at 380 square feet, and Animal Kingdom Lodge rooms come in at 314 square feet, about 100 square feet smaller than Polynesian rooms!

-2. The Disney World Monorail Runs Around the Polynesian Village
+2. The Monorail Runs Around Disney’s Polynesian Resort

 Disney World Transportation and Ticket Center Monorail.